rosameo/Sensors-Data-about-Fuel-Consumption-in-Buses/README.md

     Dataset with features:
         Index: Date-time
         VehicleID: Vehicle Identifier
-        avg_slope (%) of the path
+        avg_slope (%): average slope of the path
-        mass (ton) of the vehiclke including passengers
+        mass (ton): of the vehicle including passengers
-        aircond_ptime (%) percentage of travel time with air conditioning on stop_ptime (%) percentage of the travel time with the vehicle stopped and with the engine on brake_usage (%) percentage of the travel time with the brake and with the engine on accel (m/s**2) percentage of the travel time with thge accelerator pedal pressed
+        aircond_ptime (%): percentage of travel time with air conditioning on stop_ptime (%): percentage of the travel time with the vehicle stopped and with the engine on brake_usage (%): percentage of the travel time with the brake and with the engine on accel (m/s**2): percentage of the travel time with thge accelerator pedal pressed

 - Folder TS_VEIC_MONTH_COLLECTION